KxSystems/solace/examples/README.md

 #### sol_topic_to_queue_mapping.q

-Add a topic subscription to an existing queue (permission permitting)
+Add a topic subscription to an existing endpoint queue (permission permitting)

 Example: